 Thaksin hails from Chiang Mai, the cultural capital of Thailand’s north.
 Before he made it big, he was a police officer.
 Earlier than any other Thai politician, he recognized the value of tailoring his message to voter demands.
 He was the first to make use of modern polling and marketing techniques and was one of the earliest to recognize that the key to electoral success would be in capturing the vote in the country’s populous north and northeast, home to the fastest-growing segment of the Thai population -- urbanized villagers.

-Although urbanized villagers are registered to vote in the countryside, they spend much of their time working in
+Although urbanized villagers are registered to vote in the countryside, they spend much of their time working in and around Bangkok’s industrial and service sectors; at the same time, the rural heartlands are rapidly urbanizing.
+The countryside has come to the city, and the city to the

 - Full website and iPad access